 Why Wasn’t the Driver Charged with a Crime?

-There are two reasons why a driver would not be arrested at a traffic accident in the New York City and Long Island area:
+Two reasons why a driver would not be arrested at a traffic accident in the New York City and Long Island area:

-- The driver violated a section of the NYS Vehicle & Traffic Law which is a violation but not commit a crime (see below); or
+- The driver violated a section of the NYS Vehicle & Traffic Law which is a violation but did not commit a crime (see below); or

 - There wasn’t sufficient evidence to prove a crime was committed.